qtop/qtop/docs/documentation.rst

     ./qtop.py -b demo

-When used, the ``-b`` switch must always be followed by one of the supported batch systems (as of version 0.8.9, pbs, sge, oar, demo).
+When used, the ``-b`` switch must always be followed by one of the supported batch systems (as of version 0.8.9, pbs, sge, oar, slurm, demo).

 That should create and destroy fictional jobs in fictional machines from fictional users, and display all that in a colorful, yet much unhelpful